-The aim of this basic groundwork exercise is to teach the horse how to yield, in other words “going along” with gentle driving aids.
-The “yielding to driving aids” is often called “yielding to indirect pressure”.
-You apply a form of pressure in an ‘indirect’ way, so without physical contact and from a distance.
+The aim of this basic groundwork exercise is to teach the horse how to yield, (or “go along with”) gentle driving aids.
+“Yielding to driving aids” is often called “yielding to indirect pressure.”
+You apply a form of pressure in an “indirect” way (without direct contact and from a distance).

-Personally I prefer to call this “yielding to driving aids” (instead of indirect pressure), because this way the emphasis is on “aids”.
-It is meant that the horse experiences the driving pressure as an aid, something that helps him understand what is being asked.
+Personally, I prefer to call this “yielding to driving aids” (instead of indirect pressure), because it puts emphasis on the word “aids”; the horse experiences the driving pressure as an aid, something that helps him understand what is being asked.

-With driving aids you can ask your horse to start moving.
-For instance by stepping forward, but also backwards or sideways.
-However, with driving aids you can also ask your horse to slow down or to stop.
+With driving aids, you can ask your horse to move by stepping forward, backwards, or sideways.
+You can also ask your horse to slow down or to stop.

-When handling horses we often communicate with such driving aids and that is why it is important that the horse learns to yield instead of going against it.
-This is something we can do step by step, in a way that is as respectful towards the horse.
+When handling horses, we often communicate with such driving aids, so it is critically important that the horse learns to yield to the aid instead of pushing against it.
+This is something we can teach gradually in a way that is respectful towards the horse.

 - Defining your intimate/personal space

-- Forward from the partner position or the driving position
+- Moving forward (from the partner position or the driving position)

 - Stopping in an active way (versus stopping in a passive way)

 - Stepping backwards